Jay-Karia/Web-Scraping/Scrappy Projects/Upwork Scraping/README.md

 ![](https://logodix.com/logo/1122051.png)
 ___
 ## This python program will scrap Upwork.com
-## On entering the work inside the program, it will write the list of top 10 freelancers available on Upwork for your particular Work
+## On entering the work inside the program, it will write the information of top 10 freelancers available on Upwork for your particular Work
 ![](https://upload.wikimedia.org/wikipedia/commons/d/d2/Upwork-logo.svg)
 ___
 ## Information Written: